otajor/Notes/react/Redux.md

       });
     };
     ```
  * This is a new ES6 method.
 Only use it with babel or with a polyfill.
 Or use the object spread operator - change the above function to:
     ```javascript
     return {
       ...todo,
       completed: !todo.completed
     }
     ```
-11-14. **Implementing the Reducer for a to-do app**.
+11. (and 12-14) **Implementing the Reducer for a to-do app**.
 You may want to have multiple reducers to make your code clearer.
 You can then combine these into one higher level reducer, which is what you use with `createStore`.
 15. Redux makes this pattern easier by providing `combineReducers`:
     ```javascript
     const { combineReducers } = Redux;